imitelis/Full_Stack_Open_Exercises/part1/README.md

 ## Exercises 1.6.-1.14.

-Submit your solutions to the exercises by first pushing your code to GitHub and then marking the completed exercises into the "my submissions" tab of the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+Submit your solutions to the exercises by first pushing your code to GitHub and then marking the completed exercises into the "my submissions" tab of the [submissions system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

 Remember, submit **all** the exercises of one part in a **single submission**.
 Once you have submitted your solutions for one part, **you cannot submit more exercises to that part anymore**.